 The Osmo Top Oil

-With many tints and shines, the user has many choices to choose from.
-We like the matt/clear version because it brings out the natural grain, knots and rustic look to any type of hardwood tables and worktops.
+With many tints and shines, the user has many options.
+We like the matt/clear version because it brings out the natural grain, knots and rustic look to any hardwood tables and worktops.
 But, there are many to choose from depending on the type of wood you are going to oil.

-With over ten years of sales history, the Osmo brand is well known in the trade.
-But, so many people are using inferior oils and stains and ruining their block/hardwoods because these inferior products rub-off & eventually discolor!
+But, so many people are using inferior oils and stains and ruining their block/hardwoods because these inferior products rub-off & eventually discolour!